Use MySQL Relational Databases on Fedora 13

 MySQL is a popular database management system, used as the data storage provider for thousands of web and server applications.
 This guide will help beginners get started with MySQL on a Fedora 13 Linode.
-For purposes of this tutorial, it is assumed that you’ve followed the steps outlined in our getting started guide, that your system is up to date, and that you’ve logged into your Linode as root via SSH.
+For purposes of this tutorial, it is assumed that you’ve followed the steps outlined in our Setting Up and Securing a Compute Instance, that your system is up to date, and that you’ve logged into your Linode as root via SSH.

 Make sure your

 /etc/hosts file has proper entries, similar to the ones shown below: